josephnewton861/infrastructure_as_code_ec2_instance/README.md

 # Infrastructure as code (IAC) EC2 instance

 ## Overview of project
-This project consists of setting up an Amazon Web Services (AWS) on demand free Elastic Computing Cloud (EC2) instance with necessary security configurations and ubuntu server with a basic html page.
+This project consists of setting up an Amazon Web Services (AWS) on demand free Elastic Computing Cloud (EC2) instance with necessary security configurations and ubuntu server with a basic html page using terraform.

 ## Setup instructions
 For this project you will need the following: